cisco-asp-web/LTRMSI-3000/lab_5/lab_5-guide.md

 ## Host-Based SRv6 for Intelligent Fabric Load Balancing

-Recently at the EMEA OCP summit Guohan Lu from Microsoft explained how they build Source Routed AI Backend Networks with SRv6:
+Recently at the EMEA OCP summit, Guohan Lu from Microsoft explained how they build Source Routed AI Backend Networks with SRv6:

 https://www.segment-routing.net/conferences/2025-ocp-emea-microsoft-srv6-ai-backend/